 “When did they last show something worth watching, eh?
 When did we last see a decent execution?”
 Arak

-Its not a Baker classic by any means – and it falls into its own trap, of glorifying – rather than abhorring the violent subtexts it seeks to pillar.
+Its not a Baker classic by any means – and it falls into its own trap, of glorifying – rather than abhorring the violent subtexts – it seeks to highlight and pillar.

-However, in an age (now) where TV is ruled by a slew of cheap and nasty voter participation reality shows.
-Some entering the slightly more extreme spectrums, such as I’m A Celebrity Get Me Out Of Here or even Big Brother.
-Where contestants are forced to undertake horrible tasks following a public vote, maybe Vengeance On Varos fits better in the modern age, than the era it was inspired by – and written for.
+However, in an age (now) where TV is ruled by a slew of cheap and nasty voting participation reality shows.
+Some entering, the slightly more extreme spectrums, such as I’m A Celebrity Get Me Out Of Here or Big Brother.
+Where contestants are forced, to undertake horrible tasks; following a public vote.
+Maybe Vengeance On Varos fits better in the modern age, than the era – it was inspired by and written for.

 Sil – the sluglike alien is quite gloriously realised, in all his slimey, wet, rubbery glory.
 But what really makes his character memorably horrible, is the snivelling way in which the actor; Nabil Shaban – plays him.

-Especially his perverted tongue lolling evil laugh.
-It’s interesting that companion Peri is particularly put out by Sil’s appearance and manner.
-As Peri’s ultimate fate is entwined with Sil’s, in the future episode Mindwarp.
+Especially his perverted tongue-lolling evil laugh.
+It’s interesting, that companion Peri is particularly put out by Sil’s appearance and manner.
+As Peri’s ultimate fate is entwined with Sil – in the future episode Mindwarp.

-For now though, we are left with an episode that tries hard to say something about media encouraged violence in society but is too busy purporting its own brand of gratuitous violence, for its own ends.
+For now though, we are left with a story that tries hard to say something, about media-encouraged violence in society but is too busy purporting its own brand of gratuitous violence; to make it’s mark.